BushmanLab/INSPIIRED/README.md

 The INSPIIRED pipeline is available as both a Linux **virtual machine** and as a Conda supported software suite.
 The virtual machine is available [here](http://www.bushmanlab.org/assets/doc/INSPIIRED/INSPIIRED.ova.gz) (17GB).
+We recommend the free virtualbox software (http://www.virtualbox.org)  to install and run the virtual machine.
+The virtual machine has a single user account 'inspiired' using the password 'inspiired1'.
+The INSPIIRED software
+can be found in the inspiired user's home directory.
+In order to run the demo data set, 16GB of memory should be
+allocated to the virtual machine.

 **Below is an example of how to set up INSPIIRED on a 64-bit Linux machine**